pi0x73/pi0x73.github.io/_posts/2021-01-28-Bypassing-2FA-Security-Lawyer.md

 Almost every penetration test starts with the finding of a low-hanging fruit powered by phishing techniques.
 Aside from that, phishing is yet the most used and popular technique day-to-day which has brought compromises from single user accounts to large companies.
 While looking for suggestions , the most common recommendation given nowadays is to use the **two-factor-authentication** layer to defend from various phishing methods.
 But how secure is **2FA** itself?
 In this blog post we'll look on how **2FA** can be bypassed in an usual phishing situation and how to set-up [Evilginx2](https://github.com/kgretzky/evilginx2)

+## Required Stuff
+- a custom domain that you control
+- a VPS (Virtual Private Server)
+- Evilginx2